sbwoodside/dundasvalleyorchestra.ca/concerts/index.md

 ## NEXT CONCERT

+### Our Space Odyssey – Sunday, November 9, 2025

+3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

+Join the DVO and our concert partner Hamilton Amateur Astronomers on a musical and visual journey to the stars!
+Guest performers include students from the Hamilton Suzuki School of Music and HAALSA Student Soloist Award winner, violinist Sohan Mukherjee.

+***

+## UPCOMING CONCERTS

+### 2025-26 Season

+### Celebration of Black History – Sunday, February 1, 2026

+3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

+The DVO welcomes vocalist and theatre performer Alexandra Kane to celebrate the inspirations and influences of Black music in Canadian culture.
+The performance will feature music that reflects a broad range of styles, genres and time periods by composers and songwriters of the African diaspora.

+### The DVO plays Mahler! – Sunday, May 31, 2026

+3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

+For the first time, the DVO is going to perform music by one of the titans of the symphonic repertoire – Symphony No. 4 by Gustav Mahler.
+A not-to-be missed DVO first!
+The concert will also feature our 2026 Student Composer Competition winning piece and a performance of Launy Grøndahl's Concerto for Trombone by our own Principal Trombonist, Dan Grieve.

+***

+## PAST CONCERTS

+## Concerts of the 2024-2025 Season

 ### Peace – Sunday, June 22

 **7pm** at the [Canadian Warplane Heritage Museum](https://www.warplane.com), 9280 Airport Rd., Mount Hope